ABOUT THE RACE

 • Cozy mountain cottage in the village Petříkov, no. 36

-• Inside there is a stove and there will be hot water and basic refreshment
+• Inside there is a stove and there will be hot water, food, shower

-• Inside you can charge your phone and everything you need, dry things
+• You can recharge phone and everything needed, dry clothes

-• Competitors for 300km - the nearest train station is Ramzová, about 2km from the cottage
+• The nearest train station is Ramzová, about 2km from the cabin

 RULES

-• The route is fixed and you cannot choose shorter and sometimes more tempting routes.
-The exception is the 'bike' category, where there are only mandatory passes and you choose the route between them.
-Part of the mandatory equipment is a gps tracker, which you will be given before the start, and you will be tracked along the route by it.
+• Part of the compulsory equipment is a gps tracker, which you will receive before the start, and you will be tracked along the route.

-• You have to move all the time, from the start to the finish, only under your own power.
+• You have to move all the way from the start to the finish line using only your own power.

 • It is possible to leave the trail, either consciously or unconsciously, but you have to always return to the trail at the same point where you left the trail.
 After leaving the route, you can move in any way you like.
 When you return to the route, you move again under your own power.
 This also applies if you are forced to use the route movement with the help of someone else to resolve an emergency situation - you must always return to the point where you left the route under your own power.

-• In the case of bivvy down, you must return the bivvy site to its original state.
+• In the case of bivouacking, you must return the bivouac site to its original state.
+It is forbidden to bivouac in National Parks and Protected Areas

-• You carry everything you'll need on the trail.
+• You carry, you carry everything you'll need on the road.
 Any planned support that would provide you with refreshments, equipment or disadvantage others with their help is prohibited.
-Therefore, you can not have a support team or person with you during the race.
-You are on your own and your own skill (except in the team category where you have the help of other members).
+Therefore, you may not have a support team or person with you during the challenge.
+You are on your own and on your own wits (except in the team category, where you have the crutch of other members).

-• To make it not so strict, a meeting with another person and their short accompaniment is possible, but only on the condition that other competitors are not disadvantaged (i.e. he or she must not go ahead of you, break the trail, navigate or provide everything described above).
+• Not to be too strict, meeting the other person and accompanying him/her for a short time is possible, but only if the other participants are not disadvantaged (i.e. they must not go in front of you, cut the trail, navigate or provide everything described above).

-• In case of problems, you must help yourself or you can accept any random help.
-This means accepting what fate throws your way.
+• If you have a problem, you must help yourself (apart from medical help), or you can accept any random help.
+That means accepting whatever fate throws your way.

-• When using any road where motor vehicles are in use, it is compulsory to have the rear red flashing lights on, even in daylight.
-Applies to all.
+• When driving on any road where motor vehicles are in use, it is compulsory to have the rear red flashing lights on, even in daylight.

-• This is a non-stop race and the timing is up to you.
+• This is a nonstop challenge and the timing is up to you.

 • Fair play and following the rules are taken for granted because you do it for yourself and the biggest reward for your performance is the knowledge of what you have accomplished.

-• If you miss the race limit, you should not continue the race.
+• If you miss the challenge limit, you should not continue.

 • The minimum age of the participant is 18 years.